 - are under 6 months old

-- have a chronic medical condition
+- have a medical condition that increases their risk of dehydration, such as diabetes

 - start showing signs that they need urgent medical help